PATAÑJALI YOGA SŪTRA

 I.48 Ṛtambharā tatra prajñā

-Such insight ripens into truth-bearing wisdom.
+Such insight ripens into truth-bearing wisdom saturated with harmony and natural order.

 I.49 Shrutānumāna prajñābhyām anya viṣayā viśeṣārthatvāt